jedi-academy/learn-4711/data/assignments/assignment1.md

 The purpose of this assignment #1 is to get the basic pieces of your webapp in the correct places expected for a CodeIgniter webapp.
-It is to use a mock database (i.e. mock data for any tables), and present mock views (no business logic expected), just like in lab 3.
+It is to use a mock database, and present mock views (no business logic expected), just like in lab 3.

 The important thing here is to get the right pieces in the right places.